Screening Tests for Lasso Problems: Numerical Examples

 \section{Numerical Examples}

-We now empirically examine the performance of the screening algorithms presented using the datasets summarized in Table \ref{tab:data_sets}, and discussed in detail below.
+We now examine the performance of the screening algorithms presented using the datasets summarized in Table \ref{tab:data_sets}, and discussed in detail below.

-\textbf{(1) RAND:} We generate lasso problems with $\ncw=10,000$ features of dimension $\dd=28$ by randomly generating $10,001$ $28$-dimensional vectors $\tv,\vb_1,\vb_2,\ldots,\vb_{10,000}$ using the MATLAB $rand()$ function.
-These vectors are then scaled to unit norm.\\ \textbf{(2) MNIST500:} The MNIST data set \cite{LeCun1998The-MNIST, Lecun1998Gradient-based}, consists of $70,000$ $28\times 28$ images of hand-written digits ($60,000$ in the training set, $10,000$ in the testing set).
-We form a dictionary by randomly sampling $500$ images for each digit from the training set, and a target vector by randomly sampling an image from the testing set.
-Each image is vectorized and scaled to unit norm.\\ \textbf{(3) YALEBXF:} This data set contains the frontal face images ($192\times 168$) of the 38 subjects in the extended Yale B face data set \cite{Georghiades2002From, Lee2005Acquiring}.
-We randomly select $\ncw=2,000$ of the $2,414$ face images as the dictionary, and randomly pick $\tv$ from the remaining $414$ images.
-Each image is vectorized and scaled to unit norm. \\ \textbf{(4) NYT:} This is a bag-of-words dataset from the UCI Machine Learning Repository \cite{Frank+Asuncion:2010}, in which 300,000 New York Times articles are represented as vectors with respect to a vocabulary of 102,660 words.
+\textbf{(1) RAND:} We generate lasso problems with $\dd=28$ and $\ncw=10,000$ by randomly generating $10,001$ $28$-dimensional vectors $\tv,\vb_1,\ldots,\vb_{10,000}$.
+These vectors are scaled to unit norm.\\ \textbf{(2) MNIST}: $70,000$ images ($28\times 28$) of hand-written digits ($60,000$ and $10,000$ in the training and testing sets, respectively) \cite{LeCun1998The-MNIST, Lecun1998Gradient-based}.
+We form a dictionary by randomly sampling $500$ training images for each digit, and a target vector from the testing set.
+Each image is vectorized and scaled to unit norm.\\ \textbf{(3) YALEBXF}: Frontal face images ($192\times 168$) of 38 subjects in the extended Yale B face dataset \cite{Georghiades2002From, Lee2005Acquiring}.
+We randomly select $\ncw=2,000$ of the $2,414$ images as the dictionary, and $\tv$ from the remaining $414$ images.
+Each image is vectorized and scaled to unit norm. \\ \textbf{(4) RCV1}: A bag-of-words representation of four classes from the Reuters Corpus Volume 1 (RCV1) dataset \cite{RCV1}.
+There are 9,625 documents with 29,992 distinct words, including categories ``C15'', ``ECAT'', ``GCAT'', and ``MCAT'', each with 2,022, 2,064, 2,901, and 2,638 documents respectively.
+The vector representations have an average of $75.9 \pm 60.0$ nonzero entries; a sparsity of $0.25\% \pm 0.19\%$.\\ \textbf{(5) COIL}: Images ($128 \times 128\times3$) of 100 objects, with 72 images per object obtained by rotating the object every 5 degrees \cite{Nene1996Columbia}. \\ \textbf{(6) GTZAN}: 100 music clips (30 sec, sampled at 22,050 Hz) for each of ten genres of music \cite{Tzanetakis2002}.
+Each clip is divided into 3-sec adjacent texture windows (TW) with 50\% overlap.
+Each TW is represented using a first order scattering vector of length 199 \cite{Mallat2011}. \\ \textbf{(7) NYT}: A bag-of-words dataset in which 300,000 New York Times articles are represented as vectors with respect to a vocabulary of 102,660 words \cite{Frank+Asuncion:2010}.
 The $i$-th entry in vector $j$ gives the number of occurrences of word $i$ in document $j$.
 Documents with low word counts are removed, leaving 299,752 documents.
-We select the first 299,000 of these as the dictionary and 6 documents from the remaining 752 as target vectors.